 The third letter is notification of the date, time and location the hearing will take place.

 If you keep these letters with you in conjunction with your DC-27, you can legally drive past the 30 days outlined in the DC-27.

-On the date of your administrative hearing, your lawyer will present your case to the Administrative Law Judge and the Judge will either suspend your license or he won’t.
+On the date of your administrative hearing, your lawyer will present your case to the Administrative Law Judge and the Judge will either suspend your license or she won’t.
 If you win the administrative hearing, you will not lose your driver’s license on the administrative case.
 If you lose the administrative hearing and the Judge affirms the suspension, your suspension will not begin until 30 days after the hearing takes place.
 You have the right to appeal that decision if done within 14 days.

 From start, to finish here is how the criminal case works.

 Arrest: In most cases, a law enforcement officer pulls a person over suspected of DUI.
 (The National Highway Traffic Safety Administration recognizes 24 different indicators of DUI, before the officer pulls someone over).
 The officer will ask about the consumption of alcohol, note any physical traits he believed are indicative of intoxication, then have a suspect do some divided attention tests.
 (ABC and 123 Tests).

 The officer will then ask the defendant to submit to standard field sobriety tests.
 There are three accepted tests:

 Horizontal Gaze Nystagmus: The officer will provide a stimulus and have the defendant watch the stimulus.
 The officer is looking for indicators of intoxication in the form of small movements of the subject’s eyes.

 Walk and Turn Test: The officer will give complicated instructions to the defendant and instruct them to walk heel to toe for nine steps, make a series of small steps to turn around and walk back to their original starting spot.
 The officer will observe the person perform this maneuver and look for indicators of alcohol intoxication.